Analytics206/project_template/README.md

 ## 7. Data Visualization and Analysis Dashboards

-### Paper Analysis Dashboard
-The ArXiv Pipeline includes an interactive Paper Analysis Dashboard that provides visual insights into publication trends and patterns.
-This dashboard is accessible through the MongoDB Reports section of the web interface.

 **Key Features:**
 - **Time-based Analysis**: View paper publication trends by year, month, or day
 - **Multi-dimensional Filtering**: Filter papers by date range, specific year, and research category